newfold-labs/wp-module-runtime/README.md

     7. If WordPress site is migrated to Jarvis
 * Runtime module should provide hosting brand settings information
 * Runtime module must give payment & shipping options available on Ecommerce store as per the geographic location.
-* Runtime module show give `coming soon` status information
+* Runtime module should give  current status information of `coming soon` mode.
-* Runtime module should support addition of custom meta data values as per need under NewfoldRuntime.sdk
+* Runtime module should support addition of custom values as per need under NewfoldRuntime.sdk

 ## Installation